samuelclk/ETH-node-alerts-TG-bot/README.md

 # TLDR
-Simple and lightweight uptime checker chatbot for Solo DVT operators.
+Simple and lightweight uptime checker chatbot for Solo DVT operators to monitor as many nodes as you want.
 (Like Google Uptime Check but free)

 # Problem
 Most solo stakers rely on [beaconcha.in](https://beaconcha.in) watchlists to notify them when their validators are missing attestations.